AWM52 1/11/18/3 - Headquarters London Victory March Contingent, March - September 1946 - Part 8

 Evening.
 Attended BBC Concert at Albert Hall.
 Conductor

-Adrian Boult and Soloist Elisabeth [[?]].
+Adrian Boult and Soloist Elisabeth Schumann.

 June 27th

 Morning free.
-Lunched with Lady [[Somers?]].
+Lunched with Lady Somers.
 A short visit to

 Royal Academy.
 Called on Chief Cdr Cambridge (ATS) to

-collect information concerning ATS [[Benevolent?]]
-Association
+collect information concerning ATS Benevolent Association

 which is one of their most important post-war activities.